brian371/JAX-RS-Apr-2017/README.md

   You can also see the following site for an example (and just wing it):
   1. [MKYong](http://www.mkyong.com/webservices/jax-rs/restful-java-client-with-jersey-client/)

   Use Maven to get the required jars rather than manually adding them.
-Add the following to your pom.xml:
+Add the following to your pom.xml, using a scope of provided so it doesn't mess up anything on the server:
   - jersey-client (1.19, not 1.19.3)
   - jackson-jaxrs-json-provider